Updated on June 19th, 2020 by Nathan Parsh

 The majority of PP production is expected to be sold into the US market, where it is expected to have the highest price in the world.
 Demand for PP is expected to grow 22% over the next five years, from ~74,000 KTA to over 90,000 KTA in 2023.

-IPL has invested ~$1.1 billion so far into the project, with another $1.1 billion expected in 2019.
-Financing for the project comes from a variety of sources, including an existing committed credit facility, periodic issuance of new term debt, hybrid debt securities and undistributed cash flow from operations.
+Inter Pipeline has invested ~$2.5 billion as of the first quarter of 2020, with an additional cost estimated to be $1.5 billion through 2022.
+Financing for the project comes from a variety of sources, including an existing committed credit facility of $2.5 billion, periodic issuance of new term debt, hybrid debt securities and undistributed cash flow from operations.

 Competitive Advantages & Recession Performance

-We would expect Inter Pipeline to perform relatively well during a recession because of its low-risk business model.
+We would expect Inter Pipeline to perform decently well during a recession because of its low-risk business model, particularly relative to the broader energy sector.

 Valuation & Expected Total Returns